 6. Ithaca, New York

-Nestled in the Finger Lakes region, Ithaca is a relatively isolated town, 1 hour from the nearest city and 4 hours from New York, leading to a community with its unique style and atmosphere.
-Ithaca is one of the most beautiful college towns with picturesque natural surroundings; Taughannock Falls State Park features stunning waterfall views and is also the most popular hiking and biking trails in the city.
+Nestled in the Finger Lakes region, Ithaca is a relatively isolated town, 1 hour from the nearest city and 4 hours from New York, which has given the community its unique style and atmosphere.
+Ithaca is one of the most beautiful college towns, with picturesque natural surroundings.
+Taughannock Falls State Park features stunning waterfall views and is also home to the most popular hiking and biking trails in the city.
 This town is also known for its rich cultural scene, which includes numerous festivals, farmers’ markets, and arts events.

 Ithaca’s economy is primarily based on education and services.
 Major economic drivers include Cornell University and Ithaca College, two institutions of higher education that significantly impact the local economy.
-In terms of large corporations, Ithaca is home to Cayuga Medical Center, Ithaca Energy, and Tompkins Financial Corporation.
+Among large corporations, Ithaca is home to Cayuga Medical Center, Ithaca Energy, and Tompkins Financial Corporation.
 The proximity to downtown New York City also gives Ithaca students promising career opportunities.

 7. Ames, Iowa

 Ames is also one of today’s top college towns in America.
 It is in central Iowa State, with an excellent geographic location and a convenient transportation network.
-It is home to Iowa’s largest university, Iowa State University, whose student body makes up nearly half of the city’s population.
+It is home to Iowa State University, the state’s largest university, whose student body accounts for nearly half of the city’s population.
 Ames also enjoys a beautiful natural environment with extensive parks, green spaces, and lakes.
 Various regular events and festivals, such as farmers’ markets and art exhibits, provide students and visitors with a wealth of entertainment and cultural experiences.

 Ames’s economy is stable, and education and research are its primary economic drivers.
 Iowa State University is the largest employer in the area, and the Ames Lab and Mary Greeley Medical Center contribute significantly to the city’s 2-3% low unemployment rate.
 Ames has a low cost of living and a high standard of living, and most of the student population contributes to this community’s inclusive, friendly, and harmonious atmosphere.